composer/composer/doc/04-schema.md

-To handle non-numeric named branches as versions instead of searching for a parent branch with a valid version or special branch name like master, you can set patterns for branch names, that should be handled as dev version branches.
+To handle non-numeric named branches as versions instead of searching for a parent branch with a valid version or special branch name like master, you can set patterns for branch names that should be handled as dev version branches.

 This is really helpful when you have dependencies using "self.version", so that not dev-master, but the same branch is installed (in the example: latest-testing).